TheresaLui/SelfHelpContent_v2/articles/microsoft.search/search-droppedorterminatedconnections.md

 * Ensure that your service endpoint is not private.
 [Configure a private endpoints](https://aka.ms/acsprivatelink) for a secure connection to you Azure Cognitive Search service.
 * If you have IP whitelisting enabled, [set up additional firewall rules](https://docs.microsoft.com/en-us/rest/api/searchmanagement/2019-10-01-preview/createorupdate-service#iprule) to allow your client's IP address
 * All client-to-service Azure Cognitive Search interactions require [SSL/TLS 1.2 or higher](https://docs.microsoft.com/en-us/security/solving-tls1-problem).
 To ensure your client applications remain secure, we recommend the [TLS version should not be hardcoded](https://docs.microsoft.com/en-us/dotnet/framework/network-programming/tls).
->If you see an exception from your client with a message similar to:
+>You may notice an exception from your client with a message similar to:
-System.Net.Http.HttpRequestException: An error occurred while sending the request.
+>System.Net.Http.HttpRequestException: An error occurred while sending the request.
 System.Net.WebException: The underlying connection was closed: An unexpected error occurred on a send. - System.IO.IOException: Unable to read data from the transport connection: An existing connection was forcibly closed by the remote host.
+>In this case, you are most likely trying to use an unsupported version of TLS to connect to the server.
+[Learn more](https://docs.microsoft.com/en-us/dotnet/framework/network-programming/tls)

 ## **Recommended Documents**